Sangarshanan/song-lyrics-generation-and-analysis/README.md

 ### 1. Eminem-Lyrics-generation-using-LSTM-and-Analysis-with-Word2vec

-RNNs are very useful in NLP and language modelling
+RNNs (Neural networks with feedback) are very useful in NLP and language modelling

 Recurrent neural networks can also be used as generative models.